 Specialities: Roasted chestnuts; turron; churros con chocolate; marzipan sweets; polvorones; warm mulled wine.

-Where to stay: Pestana Plaza Mayor is a highly-rated hotel located directly on the square of the Christmas market.
+Where to stay: Pestana Plaza Mayor is a highly-rated hotel located directly at Plaza Mayor.

-Pestana Plaza Mayor is an excellent choice in this area as the hotel isn’t just near the Christmas market but is located directly on Plaza Mayor.
-This highly-rated hotel combines modern comforts and a historic location.
+Pestana Plaza Mayor is an excellent choice in the area as it’s located directly on Plaza Mayor.
+It’s an exceptional location.

-I recommend this city tour of Madrid as you get to see all the highlights of the city with a local guide for an affordable price.
-This is an especially great tour for first-time visitors.
+I recommend this city tour of Madrid as you get to see all the city’s highlights with a local guide for an affordable price.

-On a city tour, you’ll visit Madrid’s most iconic landmarks and attractions, including the bustling Puerta del Sol, the stunning Royal Palace, and the impressive Almudena Cathedral.
+On a city tour, you’ll visit Madrid’s most iconic landmarks and attractions, including the bustling Puerta del Sol, the Royal Palace and the Almudena Cathedral.

 Christmas in Madrid

 Churros con Chocolate: A classic Madrid treat, churros are long, fried pastries dipped in a cup of thick, hot chocolate.
 The combination offers a sweet and satisfying warmth against the winter chill.

 Porras: Similar to churros but thicker and softer, porras are another beloved pastry.
 They’re also served with hot chocolate for dipping and provide a filling snack as you explore the market.